Vector-relation configurations and plabic graphs: Configurations on plabic graphs

 We have assumed at various points that $G$ has no isolated boundary vertex and no boundary vertex attached to a degree $1$ vertex.
 We briefly describe modifications needed to handle these cases.
 First suppose $j$ is an isolated boundary vertex of $G$.
 One can consider the strand of $j$ to be a simple arc disjoint from $G$ starting at a point clockwise from $j$ and ending at a point counterclockwise from $j$.
-All definitions and proofs go through except a simple argument needs to be added to part 2 of Proposition \ref{prop:orientation}.
+All definitions and proofs go through.

 Now suppose $j$ is attached to a degree $1$ vertex $b$.
 The strand for $j$ loops around $b$ and self-intersects before returning to the boundary, causing a few problems including in the definition of the reconstruction map.
 It is consistent to have all other $S_F,S_w, S_{b'}$ omit $j$, but there is no clear definition for $S_j$ and $S_b$.
 That said, $j$ is part of every almost perfect matching so it is part of no basis of $\mathcal{M}$.
 Hence any $A \in \Pi_{\mathcal{M}}$ has $j$th column $v_j = 0$.
 As such, we can define $\Psi(A)$ to have $v_j = 0$ and $R_b = 1v_j$, and define all other vectors and relations in a manner independent of the index $j$.
 Elsewhere, the orientation we define is ambiguous regarding how to orient the edge $\overline{jb}$.
 In fact it must be oriented towards $j$ to get a perfect orientation, and this choice does not cause any other issues. \end{proof}